MakkOliinyk/js_exam-1/readme.md

 # JS exam #1

 You are given 105 minutes to solve the tasks in [./src](./src) folder.
-Each task contains files with the task description and tests..
+Each task contains files with the task description and tests.
 The goal is to solve all tasks in time.
 Make sure you can't run `git push` until your solutions have passed all tests.